MichaelScript/kubernetes-mongodb/README.md

 kubectl create -f mongodb.yaml
 ```

-This will create a mongodb replica set across three nodes
+This will create a mongodb replica set across three nodes with an admin account that has credentials you define with environment variables.

 Other useful things: